serverdensity/sd-agent-core-plugins/varnish/README.md

 ### Configuration

-If you're running Varnish 4.1+, add the dd-agent system user to the varnish group (e.g. `sudo usermod -G varnish -a sd-agent`).
+If you're running Varnish 4.1+, add the sd-agent system user to the varnish group (e.g. `sudo usermod -G varnish -a sd-agent`).

 Then, create a file `varnish.yaml` in the Agent's `conf.d` directory.
-See the [sample varnish.yaml](https://github.com/DataDog/integrations-core/blob/master/varnish/conf.yaml.example) for all available configuration options:
+See the [sample varnish.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/varnish/conf.yaml.example) for all available configuration options:

 ```
 init_config: